What is Behçet's disease?

 There is currently no specific test to diagnose this disease.
 Therefore, the doctor will often rely on the patient's symptoms and which part of the body they affect.
 In addition, blood tests, skin biopsies, a pathergy test and certain scans may also be done.

-For example, if a patient has sores in the mouth or on the skin, swollen eyes, genital ulcers and is positive in a pathergy test, it is very likely that they have Behçet's syndrome.
+For example, if a patient has sores in the mouth or on the skin, swollen eyes, genital ulcers and is positive in a pathergy test, it is very likely that they have Behçet's disease.

 What are the causes of Behçet's disease?

-The exact cause of Behçet's syndrome is unknown, but it is thought to be an autoinflammatory condition.
+The exact cause of Behçet's disease is unknown, but it is thought to be an autoinflammatory condition.
 An autoinflammatory condition is one where the body’s immune system mistakenly attacks healthy body tissue, so in Behçet’s syndrome, it is thought that the immune system attacks the blood vessels.
 There are two factors that are thought to also play a role in this condition; genes and environmental factors.

 Can Behçet's disease be prevented?